WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 ![image](https://github.com/WilliamBaxter417/Portfolio/blob/main/Machine%20Learning/Credit%20Card%20Approval/images/hist_numerical_features_before_imputing.png)

-The distribution of the data for these numerical features are heavy-tailed and skewed to the right.
-Although a number of techniques could be implemented to more rigorously assess what distribution each feature conforms to, we may invoke the Central Limit Theorem (CLT) to sensibly assume that these features are normally distributed.
-Furthermore, given how the features of this dataset most likely reflect those characteristics outlined in Section 3.1 (gender, age, debt, marital status, etc), we can intuit that any 'outliers' would be "true" outliers; not being representative of any measurement or processing errors, data entry or poor sampling.
-Thus, we deem it appropriate to preserve any outliers and for their inclusion during the training and testing stages of the ML models.
+The distribution of the data for these numerical features are heavy-tailed and skewed to the right, meaning that the median is less than the mean and suggests the presence of outliers.
+At this final stage of our exploration, these simple visualisations of the distributions provide us with sufficient preliminary knowledge of the data.
+While any further analysis necessitates we preprocess the data before extracting more meaningful insights, this initial exploration has helped us gain familiarity with the overall data along with a possible characterisation of its anonymised features and a rudimentary investigation of its statistics.

 ## 3. Preprocessing the data
 Following our earlier inspection of the data, it is clearly necessary we preprocess the data before building our ML models.
 The preprocessing sequence can be broken down into the following tasks: